 Dimitris Efthimiou has a PhD in Social and Political Sciences from the European University Institute.
 Dimitris also holds an MPhil in Social and Political Sciences from Cambridge University and a first class BA in Sociology from Goldsmiths College.
-He has taught at University College London and he has spent time as a visiting scholar in Politics at Oxford University.
+He has taught at the University of Southampton, University College London and he has spent time as a visiting scholar in Politics at Oxford University.

 Dimitris is principally interested in normative political theory and has a particular interest in its feasibility conditions and application.
-Other research interests include: environmental justice, the relationship between equality and legitimacy, the relationship between distributive justice and solidarity.
+Other research interests include: national responsibility and international distributive justice, the relationship between distributive justice and solidarity, environmental justice, the relationship between equality and legitimacy.

 “Climate Change, Human Rights and Distributive Justice”.
 Finnish Yearbook of International Law, Volume 20, 2009 [published in 2011], pp. 111-142.

 “Equality and Legitimacy”: A critical Review.
 European Political Science, Volume 7, Number 4, 2008 pp. 411-421.

 “How Much Stability Is Too Much?”
 Article submitted for publication, subject to approval.